NDW Celebrates Earth Day With Activities Across the Region

 NAS Patuxent River sits where the Patuxent River empties into the Chesapeake Bay and recently completed a “living shoreline” project to stop shore erosion by laying out rocks, sand, and plant beds along a nearby shore area.
 For its efforts, St. Mary’s County will honor the installation with a Sustainability Award in a ceremony this Saturday, April 22—Earth Day—at Summerseat Farm in Mechanicsville.

 The installation also hosted an Earth Day observance Thursday morning, April 20, at the Patuxent River Beach House.
-Volunteers from the Forrest Technology Center in Leonardtown gathered at the water to clean the beach and clear invasive plant growth.
+Volunteers from the Forrest Technology Center in Leonardtown gathered at the water to clean the beach and, elsewhere on the installation, they worked to clear the highly invasive Bradford Pear trees.

-The volunteers also staffed tables at the Beach House, where they gave students from three nearby elementary schools—St. Michael’s School, Leonardtown Elementary, and Green Holly Elementary—presentations about nature and how the installation is protecting it.
-LaBella said that the students learned about the installation’s bee pollinator sites, bat conservation, stormwater management, recycling, and natural resources conservation efforts.
-In addition, the Port Operations boat that the installation uses to clean up chemical spills on the water sailed by the shore for a demonstration.
+NAS Patuxent River Environmental staff and the Tech Center volunteers also staffed tables at the Beach House, where they gave students from three nearby schools—St. Michael’s School, Leonardtown Elementary, and Green Holly Elementary—presentations about nature and how the installation is protecting it.
+The students learned about the installation’s bee pollinator sites, bat conservation, stormwater management, recycling, and natural resources conservation efforts.
+In addition, the Port Operations boat that the installation uses to clean up chemical spills on the water was on display, with crew available to explain the boat’s operation.

-“We believe in a strong active habitat management and outreach program set up,” LaBella said.
+“We have set up a strong active habitat management and outreach program,” LaBella said.
 “We work closely with the tenant commands and outside schools and organizations, as well.”

 Naval Support Activity (NSA) Washington hosted a Spring Cleanup, on Wednesday, April 19.
 Volunteers collected thousands of pounds of used computer hardware, batteries, lightbulbs, and other used products from office buildings for recycling.